 General requirements for master’s degrees

 - A course for which a passing grade was received cannot be repeated without prior written permission of the director of graduate programs in business.
-An appeal to the School of Business Master’s Committee is required.
+An appeal to the School of Business master’s committee is required.

 - Students who satisfy all requirements except the 3.0 average may be allowed to take a maximum of six additional credit hours to raise the average.
-Students are required to appeal to the School of Business Master’s Committee for permission.
+Students are required to appeal to the School of Business master’s committee for permission.

 - A foundation course may be waived by the director of graduate studies in business, based on satisfactory completion of equivalent undergraduate work prior to acceptance in the program.
-CLEP credit at the “B” or higher level may be accepted in lieu of foundation courses with permission.
+CLEP credit at the B or higher level may be accepted in lieu of foundation courses with permission.
 The waiver of courses is at the discretion of the School of Business.

 - A maximum of two one-year extensions may be granted by the director of graduate studies in business in the time allowed to complete a degree if satisfactory progress has been demonstrated on the part of the student requesting an extension.
-For extensions, write to the director of graduate programs in business.
+For extensions, write to the director of graduate studies in business.

 - Students are not permitted to take undergraduate courses equivalent to foundation courses once they are admitted to the graduate program without the written permission of the director of graduate studies in business.

 - Grades received for undergraduate courses are not included in the calculation of the cumulative graduate GPA.